Constraints on the onset of color transparency from quasi-elastic $^{12}$C$(e,e'p)$ up to $Q^2=\,14.2\,$(GeV$/c)^2$: RESULTS

 In the $^{12}C(e,e'p)$ reaction, the protons knocked out from different nuclear shells (for example the $1s_{1/2}$ and $1p_{3/2}$ shells) are expected to have measurable differences in their attenuation by the nuclear medium.
 These differences arise from the differences in the intrinsic momentum distributions of protons occupying different nuclear shells, the differences in quenching of the nuclear shell occupation probabilities, and the presence of a hole around the struck proton due to short-range NN repulsion~\cite{frankfurt1990color}.
 These effects should lead to differences in the measured nuclear transparency.
 In addition, Frankfurt \textit{et\,al.} \cite{frankfurt1990color} suggests that the reduction of FSI (i.e. the CT effect) is more prominent for the $1s_{1/2}$ protons than in $1p_{3/2}$ protons due to differences in the soft re-scattering contributions to the hole excitation.
 They conclude that it may be advantageous to measure the ratio of the nuclear transparency of protons knocked out of the $1s_{1/2}$ and $1p_{3/2}$ shells, as many experimental errors and theoretical uncertainties are likely to cancel out, making the ratio a more sensitive probe of CT.

 In order to distinguish the $1s_{1/2}$ shell and $1p_{3/2}$ shell protons (higher and lower missing energy respectively), the data are shown as a function of the missing energy in Fig.~\ref{em_plot} for each kinematic setting.
 Also shown are the simulated missing energy distributions.
 The reconstructed missing energy resolution is insufficient at these high $Q^2$ kinematics (due to the resolution of the high momentum protons) to cleanly separate the $1s_{1/2}$ and $1p_{3/2}$ shell contributions.
 Therefore, instead of using a single excitation energy to separate the different shell contributions, we have adopted a simulation-driven method.
-The simulated contributions from the $1s_{1/2}$ and $1p_{3/2}$ shells are shown separately in Figs.~\ref{q8_111} along with the data.
+The simulated contributions from the $1s_{1/2}$ and $1p_{3/2}$ shells, fitted to a Lorentzian distribution and a polynomial background, are shown separately in Fig.~\ref{q8_111} along with the data.
+These fits had a reduced $\chi^2$ ranging from 0.8 -- 2.1 for the different Q$^2$ values.
 The simulation uses the constraint that the carbon nucleus has 2 protons in the $1s_{1/2}$ shell, and 4 protons in the $1p_{3/2}$ shell.
-The simulated $1s_{1/2}$ and $1p_{3/2}$ shell spectra were then parameterized as $a\,(1s_{1/2})+ b\,(1p_{3/2})$, and the best values for the parameters $a$ and $b$ were obtained from a fit to the measured yield.
+The simulation also uses a constant nuclear transparency normalization factor of 0.56 for the carbon target.
+All extracted transparencies are relative to this normalization factor of 0.56.
+The Lorentzian fits to the simulated $1s_{1/2}$ and $1p_{3/2}$ shell spectra were then parameterized as $a\,(1s_{1/2})+ b\,(1p_{3/2})$, and the best fit values for the parameters $a$ and $b$ were obtained by fitting to the measured yield.
 The sum with unit weights of the $1s_{1/2}$ and $1p_{3/2}$ contributions (red dashed line) compared to data is shown in Fig.~\ref{q8_222}.
-The combined distribution for the parameters obtained from the best fit to the data is shown as the blue solid distribution.\\
+The combined distribution for the parameters obtained from the best fit to the data is shown as the blue solid distribution.
+These fits had a reduced $\chi^2$ ranging from 1.0 -- 2.9 for the different Q$^2$ values.\\

-The nuclear transparency of the $1s_{1/2}$ and $1p_{3/2}$ shell protons is obtained from the product of the measured, combined transparency times the parameters $a$ or $b$.
+The nuclear transparency of the $1s_{1/2}$ and $1p_{3/2}$ shell protons is obtained from the product of normalization factor and the parameters $a$ or $b$.
 The $1s_{1/2}$ and $1p_{3/2}$ shell transparencies for each $Q^2$ are listed in Table~\ref{errors_carbon_1p_result}.
-The total systematic uncertainty for $1s_{1/2}$ and $1p_{3/2}$ shell transparencies includes the uncertainty of the fit parameters and are summarized in Table \ref{errors_carbon_1p_result}.
+The total systematic uncertainty for $1s_{1/2}$ and $1p_{3/2}$ shell transparencies includes the uncertainty of the fit parameters and the normalization uncertainty and are summarized in Table \ref{errors_carbon_1p_result}.